alyph/Samsara/doc/design.md

 - there is also smaller missions like bring properity to a city, which act like a side plot line which bring some speical actions and trigger events

 ### Resources
+- food
   - grain *
   - seafood *
   - fruit
   - dairy *-
   - produce *-
+  - meat
   - livestock *-
-- hourse

   - sugar
   - salt
   - spice
   - wine
   - tea
   - coffee
+- civilian goods
   - flax *
   - wool *-
   - silk
   - cotton *-
   - leather *-
   - fur *-
+  - pottery *
+  - textile *
+  - cloth *-
+  - clothing
+  - paper
+  - chinaware
+  - dyes
+- industrial materials
   - wood *
   - clay *
   - stone *-
   - marble
   - iron
   - copper
+- luxury
   - gold
   - gem

-- pottery *
-- textile *
-- cloth *-
-- clothing
-- paper
-- chinaware
+- millitary
-- dyes
+  - weapons
+  - hourse (also used in civilian and industrial needs)
+  - ship (also used in trading)

 ### Stats